Arithmetic Sequences and Series

 Because these sequences behave according to this simple rule of addiing a constant number to one term to get to another, they are called arithmetic sequences.
 So that we can examine these sequences to greater depth, we must know that the fixed numbers that bind each sequence together are called the common differences.
-Sometimes mathematicians use the letter d when referring to these types of sequences.
+Mathematicians use the letter d when referring to these difference for this type of sequence.

 Mathematicians also refer to generic sequences using the letter a along with subscripts that correspond to the term numbers as follows:

 This means that if we refer to the fifth term of a certain sequence, we will label it a5. a17 is the 17th term.
 This notation is necessary for calculating nth terms, or an, of sequences.

 The d-value can be calculated by subtracting any two consecutive terms in an arithmetic sequence.

 ...where n is any positive integer greater than 1.
 Remember, the letter d is used because this number is called the common difference.
 When we subtract any two adjacent numbers, the right number minus the left number should be the same for any two pairs of numbers in an arithmetic sequence.

 To determine any number within an arithmetic sequence, there are two formulas that can be utilized.
 Here is the recursive rule.

 The recursive rule means to find any number in the sequence, we must add the common difference to the previous number in this list.